austinmama/vsrx/eap-limitations.md

 {:download: .download}

 # Early Access Program Limitations
-This topic provides information regarding limitations for the IBM Cloud Juniper vSRX Standard EAP.

-Current limitations for the EAP version of vSRX are:
+Current limitations for the IBM Cloud Juniper vSRX EAP version are:

 *	No support for High Availability configurations
-* No support for OS reload
+* No support of OS reload for HA configuration